openmethane/setup_wrf/README.md

 ## Analysis inputs

 This script will either use the ERA Interim reanalyses available on NCI or download NCEP FNL 0.25 analyses.
-This is set in `config.json'.
-If using the FNL analyses, you need to create an account on the [UCAR CISL](https://rda.ucar.edu) portal, and enter the credentials in `config.json' - this is not terribly secure, so make up a **fresh password** for this site.
-If switching between the FNL and ERA Interim reanalyses, you will need to change the Vtable file used (set in `config.json'), and also the number of vertical levels (set in `namelist.wrf' file).
-Also the merger of the RTG SSTs is only done for the ERA Interim analysis, and this step is optional (set in `config.json').
+This is set in `config.json`.
+If using the FNL analyses, you need to create an account on the [UCAR CISL](https://rda.ucar.edu) portal, and enter the credentials in `config.json` - this is not terribly secure, so make up a **fresh password** for this site.
+If switching between the FNL and ERA Interim reanalyses, you will need to change the Vtable file used (set in `config.json`), and also the number of vertical levels (set in `namelist.wrf` file).
+Also the merger of the RTG SSTs is only done for the ERA Interim analysis, and this step is optional (set in `config.json`).

 ## Notes on the structure of the output

 All the main WRF output will be produced within subfolders of the directory given by variable `run_dir` in the config file.
 It will have the following substructure:
-* `${run_dir}/METEM`: contains any `met_em` files produced (once the `wrfinput_d0?` files have been created, these `met_em` files can be deleted).
+* `${run_dir}/metem`: contains any `met_em` files produced (once the `wrfinput_d0?` files have been created, these `met_em` files can be deleted).
 * `${run_dir}/${YYYYMMDDHH}`: One folder per WRF run, where `${YYYYMMDDHH}` is the (UTC) date-stamp of the starting time of the corresponding WRF run (n.b. this run may actually start earlier if spinup is requested.
 One exception to this is that the GEOGRID output files (`geo_em.d0?.nc`) are moved to the directory given by the variable `nml_dir` in the config file.